grayy921013/Leetcode/README.md

   I first came up with a *silly* method, which finally appeared to be faster than most of the *clean* solutions.
   ### My Initial Method:
   Insert intervals into the list one by one without sorting.
 For a new interval, call search() method with both the starting point and the ending point, which binary searches for a certain integer value in the existing list.
 If the value overlaps with the interval at index i, the function returns 2i + 1; if the value lies between interval i and interval i + 1, the function returns 2i + 2.
 After searching, construct and insert the new interval after removing overlaps.
+  *This method can be directly used in Problem57 !*

   ### Clean Method:
   Sort the input array according to the start value, and then insert one by one.
 Remember the ongoing bound and compare with the next interval.